Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 The upper level is a great spot to savor sweeping vistas across the Niagara River to the Canadian side.
 This central park comes complete with wooden swing sets, lush landscaping, and the Freedom Crossing Monument.

-From the 1880s to the 1930s, Lewiston was a principal port for the Niagara Navigation Company, later the Canada Steamship Lines.
+From the 1880s to the 1930s, Lewiston was a principal port for the Niagara Navigation Company, later rechristened the Canada Steamship Lines.

-On the lower shoreline level, Lewiston’s public boat ramp launches world-class sportfishing all year round.
-New York State Department of Environmental Conservation Bureau of Fisheries calls this “truly one of New York’s finest,” with “tremendous fishing diversity.”
+New York State Bureau of Fisheries calls the fishing in Lewiston “truly one of New York’s finest,” with “tremendous fishing diversity.”

 Whirlpool Jet Boat Tours